-New Zealand’s limited but comfortable relationship with Africa was severely disrupted from the 1960s through to the 1980s.
-Sport and New Zealand’s familial relationship to South Africa and Rhodesia were central to that disruption.
+New Zealand’s limited but comfortable relationship with Africa was severely disrupted from the 1960s through to the 1990s.
+Sport and New Zealand’s familial relationship with South Africa and Rhodesia were central to that disruption.

-In 1948 South Africa introduced apartheid (a system of racial segregation), and Rhodesia (at that time called Southern Rhodesia) declared its independence from Britain in 1965.
-In both countries a white minority held power, and the black majority were denied the vote, discriminated against, and were at times the target of violent repression.
+South Africa introduced apartheid (a system of racial segregation) in 1948, and Southern Rhodesia declared its independence from Britain in 1965.
+In both countries a white minority held power, and the black majority were denied the vote, discriminated against, and at times the target of violent repression.

-The international context in which South Africa introduced apartheid and Rhodesia unilaterally declared independence was hostile to both developments.
-After the Second World War a great wave of decolonisation washed over Africa – its high point was in 1960, when 17 countries became independent.
+The international context within which South Africa introduced apartheid and Southern Rhodesia unilaterally declared independence was hostile to both developments.
+After the Second World War a great wave of decolonisation washed over Africa – its high point was 1960, when 17 countries became independent.
 Some of these newly independent states joined the British Commonwealth, and all became members of the United Nations.
-A regional group – the Organisation for African Unity (OAU) – was started in 1963, and the Supreme Council for Sport in Africa (SCSA) in 1965.
+A regional group – the Organisation for African Unity – was formed in 1963, and a Supreme Council for Sport in Africa was set up in 1965.

-The Commonwealth ceased to frame New Zealand’s interactions with Africa in the 1960s, when South Africa resigned its membership (1961) and Rhodesia was expelled (1965).
-The old ‘white’ members became outnumbered by new African (and Asian) nations.
-Vehement and bitter debates took place in the mid-1960s, almost splitting the Commonwealth.
-Keith Holyoake, New Zealand’s prime minister at the time, was angered by the activism of new Commonwealth members that he refused to attend, or to send a senior government minister to, a Commonwealth heads of government meeting held in Nigeria in 1966.
+The Commonwealth ceased to frame New Zealand’s interactions with Africa in the 1960s, when South Africa resigned its membership (1961) and Southern Rhodesia was expelled (1965).
+The old ‘white’ members were now outnumbered by African and Asian nations.
+Bitter debates took place in the mid-1960s, almost splitting the Commonwealth.
+New Zealand Prime Minister Keith Holyoake was so angered by the activism of new Commonwealth members that he refused to attend, or send a senior government minister to, a Commonwealth heads of government meeting in Nigeria in 1966.

 As the African states became more numerous and first South Africa and then Rhodesia reinforced their discriminatory regimes, the weight of United Nations opinion shifted.
 Resolutions called for an end to one aspect or another of race discrimination, expressed blanket opposition to apartheid, denied South Africa’s right to occupy South-West Africa (which would become Namibia in 1990), and urged that cultural, sporting, political and trade interactions with South Africa and Rhodesia be ended.
 Until the end of the 1960s New Zealand usually abstained from voting on these resolutions.
 During the 1970s and early 1980s its voting record was a patchwork of yes, no and abstention.
 At the same time New Zealand had ongoing contact with South Africa and, until 1980, Rhodesia.